Using Emotion Nouns

 Shortly thereafter, Ted's and my IHXEN-facilitated sessions culminated in our production of a draft for

 the email to the utility president.
 But before sending it, Ted and I wanted to be very sure that both his

-and my states of being in relation to sending the email were, given the email’s significance for Chant’s
+and my states of being in relation to sending the draft were, given its significance for Chant’s future,

-survival,

 truly equanimous.
 This requirement was not easy to satisfy because neither of us was entirely sure

 how he could distinguish genuine equanimity from states of being close to it.
 We knew that equanimity

 lay somewhere between pleasant and unpleasant emotions yet was not what one might call 'numbed-

-out' indifference nor what one might call carefully controlled bravado; and from our practice
+out indifference' nor what one might call 'carefully controlled bravado'; and from our practice of IHXEN

 equanimous about him sending it, and asked him what emotion he had about doing so.
 He replied: "I